gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/README.md

 2. Streamline the develop, deploy, and debug process using Visual Studio Code,
 3. Use the [.NET Core IoT](https://dotnet.microsoft.com/apps/iot?WT.mc_id=julyot-dnc-dglover) library to read the CPU temperature.
 The CPU temperature will be used to represent the room temperature in this lab scenario,
 4. Stream temperature telemetry to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub?WT.mc_id=julyot-dnc-dglover),
-5. Set a virtual remote room thermostat.
+5. Control a remote HVAC system.

 ---